 POPing mail to personal Gmail accounts: If you configured your personal Gmail account to pull your Saint Mary's Saint Mary's e-mail messages into Gmail, those settings will break after your Zimbra account has been migrated to Google Apps.
 Information Technology does not recommend linking your Saint Mary's Google Apps account to your personal Gmail account.

-- With the transition to Google Apps for Education, Saint Mary's students, faculty, and staff can take advantage of 30GB of storage space per account (personal Gmail accounts only provide 15GB of space).
+- With the transition to Google Apps for Education, Saint Mary's students, faculty, and staff can take advantage of unlimited storage space per account for Google Mail and Google Drive (personal Gmail accounts only provide 15GB of space).

 - Google Apps provides a suite of productivity and collaboration tools beyond Mail, including Google Drive, Google Calendar, and Google Talk.

 - Using your Saint Mary's Google Apps account will make sharing and editing documents, scheduling events, and chatting with other faculty, staff, and students easier than before.